3neti/ayuda-docs/WARP.md

 ## Project Overview

-This is a **MkDocs documentation project** for the Secure Ayuda Disbursement Program (SADP), a government transparency initiative for financial aid delivery using digital micro-voucher technology.
+This is a **MkDocs documentation project** for the Unified Digital Disbursement Framework (UDDF), a national infrastructure for transparent government payments using digital micro-voucher technology.
+UDDF covers all government disbursement types: social aid (G2P), employee payments (G2E), contractor settlements (G2B), and financial programs (G2F).
 The documentation is hosted on ReadTheDocs and supports PDF generation.

 ## Essential Commands